 Can we use legitimate interests for employee or client data?

 Yes, in some cases, but it does not always apply and you need to consider the three-part test.
-Recital 47 of the GDPR says:
+Recital 47 of the UK GDPR says:

 “…Such legitimate interest could exist for example where there is a relevant and appropriate relationship between the data subject and the controller in situations such as where the data subject is a client or in the service of the controller.”